-Your doctor probably will also want to check your eGFR if you have a condition that affects your kidneys, like diabetes, high blood pressure, or heart disease.
+Your doctor probably will also want to check your eGFR if you have a condition that affects your kidneys, like certain autoimmune disorders, diabetes, high blood pressure, or heart disease.
 You may also get an eGFR test if other people in your family have had kidney disease.

 How the eGFR Test Works

 For the test, a doctor or nurse will take a sample of your blood.
 Then they’ll send it to a lab to see how much creatinine is in it.
 To figure out your results, they’ll use a mathematical formula that’s based on the amount they find, along with your age and gender.
 Older formulas also used race as a factor, but they are being phased out.

 In general, an eGFR result below 60 mL/min/1.73 m² can be a sign of kidney disease.
 But your doctor will be able to give you more specific information about your result, taking all your health information into account.